schuang/advanced-python-series/workshop-1/40-release.md

 ## Releasing Your Package

 Once your package is built and tested, you need to host the distribution files (`.whl` and `.tar.gz`) somewhere others can access them.
-We will cover two common methods.
+Two common methods:

 ### Option A: Distributing via GitHub Releases

-For many projects, especially internal tools or research code, a full release to PyPI is unnecessary.
-A great alternative is to use GitHub Releases.
-This workflow ties your package versions directly to your source control, which is excellent for reproducibility.
+For many projects, especially internal tools or research code, full release to PyPI is unnecessary.
+Great alternative: use GitHub Releases.
+This workflow ties your package versions directly to your source control—excellent for reproducibility.

-The process integrates `git` with the build process.
+Process integrates `git` with the build process.

-1.  **Commit Your Changes:** Make sure all your code changes for the new version are committed to your repository.
+1. Commit Your Changes: make sure all your code changes for the new version are committed to your repository

 2.  **Tag the Version:** Create a `git` tag that matches the version number in your `pyproject.toml`.
 This permanently marks that specific commit as that version.
 It's common to use tags like `v0.1.0`.
     ```bash